Skip to navigation Skip to content

 Coding bank account balances + Read more ...

-For LIC only customers (and/or partners), staff must:
+For LIC only customers (and/or partners), Service Officers must:

-• code declared balances of bank accounts in the claim using the date of event (DOV) of the start of the 8 week LIC assessment period
+• key declared balances of bank accounts in the claim using the date of event (DOV) of the start of the 8 week LIC income assessment period

-• accept and code any substantial change to the balance within the 8 week LIC assessment period with the DOV of the change
+• accept and key any substantial change to the balance within the 8 week LIC income assessment period with the DOV of the change

 Note: if a customer provides evidence, coding may override the original balances declared in the claim if the DOVs are equal.
-No evidence of bank details are needed to assess the claim.
+No evidence of bank details is needed to assess the claim.

-If coding a bank account balance for a customer receiving an income support payment for the entire income assessment period, see Coding income and assets for Centrelink payments and services.
+If coding a bank account balance for a customer and/or ISP partner for the entire 8 week LIC income assessment period, see Coding income and assets for Centrelink payments and services.

-If an income support payment has been rejected, cancelled and/or assessed during the 8 week LIC assessment period, multiple DOVs may be needed.
-See Resources for examples.
+If an ISP has been rejected, cancelled, and/or assessed during the 8 week LIC income assessment period, multiple DOVs may be needed.
+See the Resources page for examples.

-If the Service Officer doubts the accuracy of any details provided by the customer, or, there is a significant change in the value that could affect entitlement, they must determine whether further proof/verification is required.
+If the Service Officer doubts the accuracy of any details provided by the customer, or there is a significant change in the value that could affect entitlement, they must determine if further documents are required.

 3